City-of-Helsinki/helsinki-design-system/CONTRIBUTING.md

 yarn test:lint
 ```

 5. Make a Pull Request on the [HDS Github website](https://github.com/City-of-Helsinki/helsinki-design-system/pulls).
+If you have a ticket number name the PR e.g. "HDS-1377: number input accessibility fix" so it will automatically link to the ticket.
 Please be sure to check the open PRs in case somebody is already working on a similar issue.
 Also to prevent overlapping work notify HDS team by Slack at #designsystem or via email hds@hel.fi.

 6. HDS team will review the PR and either add it to the release queue, request changes to it or close it with an explanation.
 PRs are reviewed with the following quality criteria: